2garryn/nasoc/README.md

 * UDP_ASSOCIATE is not supported.

-* Unit tests should be added
+* Fail cases to unit tests

 * Additional auth. methods like user/password with LDAP and etc

 Configuration: